sp18-interns/yash-intern/27-April-2022/README.md

 ### Doubts

-- Had doubt in continous printout of undesired Nonetype while adding new notes.
+- Had doubt in continuous printout of undesired Nonetype while adding new notes.
 Doubt resolved by Vishal Sir and Abrar Sir by using return statement properly in methods.

 - Had trouble in dealing with EOF error while enabling multiple line input in console while running the program.
 Resolved by solution given by Vishal Sir and Kunal Sir by using a test case to break out of the multiple line input.